h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 To deploy the model, we can use Driverless AI’s **Deploy (Local & Cloud)**, **Download Python Scoring Pipeline**, or **Download MOJO Scoring Pipeline** features.
 The Deploy (Local & Cloud) allows the user to auto-deploy their model to a REST server or an Amazon Lambda.
 The Download Python Scoring Pipeline or Download MOJO Scoring Pipeline is more hands-on and the user can choose to go with the embedded deployment approach or server deployment approach for the model.
 Since the Driverless AI MOJO Scoring Pipelines are small in size, they can be easily embedded on edge devices with a low memory footprint.
 However, for the Driverless AI Python Scoring Pipeline, they are bulkier in size, so they should be embedded on devices with a high memory footprint.

 If you want to practice batch scoring data right away with Driverless AI, you should use the built-in **Score On Another Dataset** feature.
 When you click on this button, you choose your test data and the label you are predicting, then Driverless AI will execute the Python Scoring Pipeline behind the scenes to do batch scoring.
+This is a great way to use the UI to test the model with different datasets interactively while the model is being built and results inspected by a data scientist, but in production a standalone scorer might be used, see our follow up tutorials on other scorers for example the database scorer.

 In the summary section, we can see our scorer’s max memory usage, feature engineering, MOJO latency, etc. These metrics are areas we should consider when deploying our scorers to certain environments.
 For instance, does the environment support the scorer’s memory usage?
 Does MOJO latency change much when we embed it on a low memory footprint device?